EASME

 Grant in 2018

-KMB Lab is a technology company that specializes in advanced localization systems aimed at tracking high-value assets.
-The company has developed an Internet of Things (IoT) solution that enhances urban living by making cities more comfortable, safe, and efficient.
-Its system includes an electronic device that can be installed internally to provide theft notifications and real-time location tracking through a dedicated application.
-This technology enables clients to monitor their valuables effectively, benefiting from features such as data traffic analysis and anti-theft services.
-By integrating these functionalities, KMB Lab offers a comprehensive tracking and localization solution that addresses the needs of asset security in urban environments.
+KMB Lab is a company that specializes in advanced localization systems aimed at tracking high-value assets.
+The firm has developed an Internet of Things (IoT) solution that enhances urban living by making cities more comfortable, safe, and efficient.
+Their electronic devices can be installed internally and provide features such as theft notifications and real-time location tracking through a dedicated application.
+This technology enables clients to monitor and protect their valuables effectively, ensuring enhanced security and peace of mind.

 Nomoko